ivonams/cargo-sprint-fe/replit.md

     - Collapsible: Show/hide content sections with animated transitions
     - Command: Command palette for fast navigation and search functionality using cmdk
     - Context Menu: Right-click context menus with grouped actions
+    - Dialog: Modal dialog overlays for focused user interactions with form examples
+    - Drawer: Bottom-sliding drawer component for mobile-friendly interactions
+    - Dropdown Menu: Compact menu for actions and navigation with separators and labels
+    - Form: Form component with validation using React Hook Form and Zod schema validation
   - All components use CargoSprint DS design tokens, follow Material Design 3 principles, and include proper accessibility features
 - Comprehensive documentation in `design_guidelines.md`